Computer Vision Applications from a Cross-industry Perspective

 The logistics industry is another domain that stands to benefit greatly from computer vision.
 The most obvious and highly publicized application is in the development of autonomous trucks, which need cameras and advanced image analysis capabilities to navigate and position themselves safely on the road.

 However, there are many other uses of computer vision in logistics, most of which have not attracted the same attention as the daunting possibility of 40-feet autonomous goods vehicles on our highways.
-Almost as ominous to consider, but already in widespread (and safe) use in many fulfillment and distribution centers, are autonomous mobile robots (AMRs) equipped with computer vision and machine learning software.
+Almost as ominous to consider, but already in widespread (and safe) use in many fulfillment and distribution centers, are autonomous mobile robots (AMRs) equipped with computer vision, machine learning capabilities, and logistics software.

 Free-Roaming Warehouse Robots